 Bipartisan legislation in the House and Senate would create equity in the Medicare Advantage telehealth benefit.
-But with plan bids due in June, action is necessary to prevent the potential loss of widely-popular benefits for seniors.

 by Matt DoBias

-Millions of seniors in Medicare Advantage (MA) face the potential loss of critically important access to care if Congress or CMS fail to implement commonsense solutions to ensure the viability of telehealth within the program.
+Millions of seniors in Medicare Advantage (MA) face the potential loss of critically important access to care if Congress or CMS fail to implement common sense solutions to ensure the viability of telehealth within the program.

 At issue is the ability for health plans to fully account for a patient’s health when care or treatment is delivered over the phone—a popular choice among seniors who may not have access to video technology, stable broadband or comfort utilizing face-to-face telehealth services.
 One study that examined the use of these so-called “audio-only” or phone encounters across federally-qualified health centers in California found that 90 percent of all telehealth visits—from March through August last year—were conducted over the phone.

 From primary care to behavioral health to physical therapy services, seniors are accessing care via phone in numbers not previously seen before.
 In the California study, for instance, 63 percent of behavioral health visits were conducted over the phone.
 And nearly half of primary care visits, 48.5 percent, were conducted over the phone.

 During the first months of the COVID-19 pandemic, Alliance of Community Health Plans members saw the use of audio-only telehealth peak across all lines of coverage, with some of the highest increases in MA.